 At the departure gate, our staff will make sure that your buggy or pushchair is taken on board.

-On arrival at the terminal, the buggy or pushchair will be returned to you at the passenger boarding bridge or, in the case of a bus transfer to the terminal, at the foot of the aircraft steps.
+On arrival at the terminal, the buggy or pushchair will be returned to you at the passenger boarding bridge or, in the case of a bus transfer to the terminal, at the foot of the aircraft boarding steps.

-If you do not receive your buggy or pushchair on arrival, please contact one of our gate staff or the nearest service center.
+If you do not receive your buggy or pushchair on arrival, please contact one of our gate staff or the nearest Service Center.
 Please note that the return of your buggy or pushchair may take a few minutes.

-Addis Ababa, Asmara, Billund, Birmingham, Bordeaux, Bremen, Catania, Copenhagen, Dresden, Dusseldorf, Hanover, London Heathrow, Nice, Orlando, Olbia, Palermo, Riyadh, Rome, Stockholm, Valencia.
+Addis Ababa, Asmara, Billund, Birmingham, Bordeaux, Bremen, Catania, Copenhagen, Dresden, Dusseldorf, Hanover, London Heathrow, Nice, Olbia, Orlando, Palermo, Riyadh, Rome, Stockholm, Valencia.

 Taking a buggy or pushchair with you is free of charge.